There are two ways to use the ParaMonte library from C/C++/Fortran languages on Linux operating systems (OS):

 PATHvariable.Tip: You can leave this compiler installation step to the ParaMonte library build scripts to install required GNU compilers, as well as the MPI / OpenCoarrays parallel libraries on your system, as explained below.

-Alternatively, you can download and install the Intel Parallel Studio 2018 or newer on your systemNote: The Intel Parallel Studio and compilers are available free of charge to all students, teachers, and open-source software developers.
+Alternatively, you can download and install the Intel Parallel Studio 2019 or newer on your systemNote: The Intel Parallel Studio and compilers are available free of charge to all students, teachers, and open-source software developers.
+Most recently Intel has made its entire suite of HPC compilers freely available to everyone.

 If the installation is done properly, you should be able to confirm the version of your Intel Fortran compiler installation by the following command in a Bash shell environment,